 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D800 and Sony Alpha A7R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D800 does not offer wifi capability.
+In contrast, the D800 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D800 (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the A7R have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the A7R was followed by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the D800 and A7R can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Sony A7R Manual.

 So what conclusions can be drawn?
 Is the Nikon D800 better than the Sony A7R or vice versa?
 The listing below highlights the relative strengths of the two models.